Skip to main content

 Labs are required to submit a chemical inventory to Environmental Health and Safety.
 If you would like an Excel template for your chemical inventory, please contact Toni Hoepf.

 Once the inventory is submitted, EHS will upload it to EHS ASSIST on their website.
 Additions or deletions of chemicals should be registered online.
-Any changes regarding Dept. of Homeland Security chemicals of interest must be made within 30 days.
+Any changes regarding Department of Homeland Security chemicals of interest must be made within 30 days.
 Below is a link to the list of these chemicals.
 This is a federal government requirement.

 https://www.dhs.gov/xlibrary/assets/chemsec_appendixa-chemicalofinterestlist.pdf